The Claes Family (Catarina Claes) | The School

-- Affectionate Nickname: Catarina called her "A-chan"("Atsu" in the dub).
+- Affectionate Nickname: The "Monkey Girl" called her "A-chan"("Atsu" in the dub).
 She's apparently so used to calling Atsuko that, when she is in her Lotus-Eater Machine dream, she once used a double honorific by calling her "A-chan-sama".

-- Ambiguous Disorder: The fact that she doesn't understand social interactions by the time she enters junior high suggests she may have some kind of developmental or mental disorder.
+- Ambiguous Disorder: The fact that she didn't understand social interactions by the time she entered junior high (and in her words, she has always been like that) suggests she may have some kind of developmental or mental disorder.

 - Ambiguous Situation: It's never made clear how much time passed between the "monkey girl's" death and her own (or even how she died), though Sophia's comment about having a dream from a long time ago seems to suggest a rather large gap.